nydailynews/style/README.md

 Markup should be readable when viewed.
 Also, when stylesheets are disabled, the markup of the document should still make sense.

-### When to add classes, when to add id's, and when to use markup
+### When to add classes, when to add id's, and when to use markup in layout
+High level overview: Stick to markup elements as much as possible, save classes for situations when a particular element needs to be differentiated and id's for situations where one particular element will be manipulated with javascript or could be linked to in the page directly.

 ## Javascript style